 - 1. Educators behave in a professional manner realizing that one's actions reflect directly on the status and substance of the profession. - 2.
-Educators maintain a professional relationship with all students at all times, both in and outside the classroom. - Educators accurately report information required by the local Board of Education or governing board, state education agency, federal agency, or state or federal law. - 4.
+Educators maintain a professional relationship with all students at all times, both in and outside the classroom. - 3.
+Educators accurately report information required by the local Board of Education or governing board, state education agency, federal agency, or state or federal law. - 4.
 Educators adhere to federal, state, and local laws and statutes regarding criminal activity. - 5.
 Educators comply with state and federal laws related to maintaining confidential information. - 6.
 Educators serve as positive role models and do not use, possess, or unlawfully distribute illegal or unauthorized drugs. - 7.
 Educators ensure that school property, public funds, or fees paid by students or the community are used in the best interest of students and not for personal gain. - 8.
-Educators fulfill all of the terms and obligations in their employment contract.
+Educators fulfill all of the terms and obligations in their employment contract. - 9.
+Educators use technology in a responsible manner and safeguard the electronic devices and data entrusted to them.

-http://www.education.ohio.gov/Topics/Teaching/Educator-Conduct/Licensure-Code-of-Professional-Conduct-for-Ohio-Ed
+http://education.ohio.gov/Topics/Teaching/Professional-Conduct/Licensure-Code-of-Professional-Conduct